Dockerfile with multi-layer dependencies using uv and pyproject.toml

 uv is a modern, fast Python package and project manager.
 It is arguably the best thing that has happened to the Python ecosystem in recent years.

-is a single tool that replaces all of them, and I don’t even need Python installed on my machine to use it.
+Before its arrival, I had to use a combination of multiple tools to manage a project’s dependencies and environments, such as pip, venv, pyenv, poetry, etc. Setting up a development environment for a new project required multiple steps, which was quite error-prone. uv is a single tool that replaces all of them, and I don’t even need Python installed on my machine to use it.

 There has been a lot of hype around uv since its release, and plenty of resources explaining its benefits and how to use it.
 So I won’t delve into the details here, since it is not the focus of this post.

 Switching to uv is quite straightforward for most projects.
-However, there exist some edge cases that prevent teams from adopting it, such as adapting an existing Dockerfile
+However, there exist some edge cases that prevent teams from adopting it, such as adapting an existing Dockerfile.

 For that purpose, the uv documentation already provides a very comprehensive guide to use uv in Docker, and a repository with multiple examples that covers most use cases, including multi-stage builds.